By Helen Booth

 How often will a sink need unblocking?

-When you’re cleaning your kitchen or bathroom, and wondering how to unblock a sink, you might be curious about how often you will actually need to do so.
+When you’re cleaning your kitchen or working out how to clean a bathroom, and wondering how to unblock a sink, you might be curious about how often you will actually need to do so.
 But the reality is that it will vary from home to home.
 Some sinks and plumbing systems will be newer, and therefore less likely to get clogged so often—these might only need unclogging once every six months or so.
 However, if you have an older plumbing system, unblocking might need to be more regular—sometimes every two months.

 But there is no set time frame—you will notice when your sink needs unblocking because the water will be slow to drain, or it may begin to back up into the sink, bringing bits of dirt or hair with it.